Survival Wisdom & Know How: Everything You Need to Know to Thrive in the Wilderness by the editors of Stackpole Books.

 This section of the Mega-Disaster Planner provides detailed notes gleaned from Bradford Angier's classic How to Stay Alive in the Woods, Matt Stein's When Technology Fails, Myke Hawke's Green Beret Survival Manual, Bear Grylls' Man vs. Wild TV series, and other sources listed in the gray box on the right.
 Feel free to copy and paste all four pages into a text file, and then add the material to your survival binder.
 (Use the green menu above right if you'd prefer to skip to a specific topic.)

-The guiding principle for any survival situation is to determine your priorities, then act on each of them calmly and methodically.
+The guiding principle driving any survival situation is to determine your priorities, then act on each of them calmly and in order of importance.
 Every scenario has its own unique challenges, so establishing a plan of action is crucial to the outcome.
 Bear Grylls constantly repeats the sentence "Please remember what's first."
-Now look at the first letter of each word:
+This is a memory aid to draw on in time of address, with the first letter of each word representing a goal:

-R for Rescue: In a typical situation, you might devise a plan for alerting friends of the authorities of your location, whether by a signal fire, leaving signs on the ground or staying at a crash site.
-However, in a doomsday scenario you may not be expecting a rescue or even want anyone to know where you are.
+R for Rescue: In the typical scenario of getting lost, you might devise a plan for getting help, whether by setting a signal fire, leaving signs on the ground, or sticking a note in a bottle and throwing it into the sea.
+(Of course, in a doomsday scenario you may not be expecting a rescue or even want anyone to know where you are. )

 W for Water: Locating water quickly is essential, since survival without it is limited to about three days.

 F for Fire and Food: Building a fire provides warmth, protection from predators, and a way to decontaminate or sterilize germs in food and water.
-Althought you can probably survive two to three weeks without eating, you'll make better progress if you can stay fed.
+Although you can probably survive two to three weeks without eating, you'll still make better progress on full stomach.

 The easiest approach is to use what's already provided in nature, such as a cave, a deadfall of branches, a rock overhang, a clump of boulders or other available cover.
 Many of these arrangements fall under the category of a lean-to shelter.
 Once you've picked out a place, look for materials to enhance it, like logs, dead leaves, branches, palm fronds, vines etc. You can build walls with these materials, a roof, or a matted floor for insulation and comfort.